soul4rent/AWBW-Map-Checklist/README.md

 ## Standard A Rank Map Checklist
 Note: This is where map ranking becomes a lot more subjective and difficult to rank.
 B rank maps are often picked for tournaments, and if people like them, they are promoted to B rank and vice versa.

-- Does your map have ABBA or BAAB opening vehicle order for the optimal vehicle, without specific FTA cheese strats?
+- Does the map have a ABBA or BAAB opening order for the optimal vehicle, without specific FTA cheese strats?
+    - If the map has a battlecopter opening, does it force FTA by requiring an AA to be built for first vehicle?
 - Is defensive terrain placed in locations that make the map more interesting to play?
 - Does the map allow multiple expressions of playstyles?
 (EX: A defensive playstyle vs an "all out attack" playstyle)
 - Are there many choices made throughout the map, most of which are non-obvious?